-States split the holistic description of a Taichi program into a suitable granularity for analysis and optimization. \lstinline{dense} is the only SNode that has no sparsity information.
-Other SNodes can be spatially sparse, so we must decompose the holistic descriptions of their data into the following states:
+\paragraph{States} States split the holistic description of a Taichi program into a suitable granularity for analysis and optimization.
+For SNodes that are spatially sparse, we must decompose the holistic descriptions of their {\em data, topology, and auxiliary structures} into the following kinds of states:

-\begin{itemize} \item{\em A value state} simply represents the collection of numerical value stored in field.
-Note that in data structure trees of Taichi, only the leaf nodes (i.e., \lstinline{place} SNodes) store numerical values.
-Value states are the most basic states and have the same meaning as those in data flow optimization.
-It is worth noting that in sparse data structures every voxel has a numerical value, even if the voxel is sparse - in that case the inactive voxel has value $0$.
+\begin{itemize} \item{\em A value state} simply represents the collection of numerical values stored in the field.
+Note that in the data structure trees of Taichi, only the leaf nodes (i.e., \lstinline{place} SNodes) store numerical values.
+Value states are the most basic states.
+They have the same meaning as those in data-flow analysis, and are useful in almost all GPU programming systems.
+It is worth noting that in sparse data structures, every voxel has a numerical value, even if the voxel is inactive - in that case, the inactive voxel has an ambient value $0$.

-\item{\em A mask state} cannot be treated as plain data flow since we need to understand it and do domain-specific optimization.
-Masks are scattered in various forms in the data structure.
-They are either indicated by a bit in a bitmask SNode, or a non-null pointer for the pointer SNode.
-Essentially mask is not a unified concept for different data structures.
-Therefore we need to generate a unified element list for struct-fors on different structures.
+\item{\em A mask state} of a SNode records the activation information of all its cells (Fig.~\ref{fig:states}, right).
+Mask states must be handled as first-class primitives in our SFG system for domain-specific optimizations.
+Mask by itself is not a piece of data materialized in the memory, but a unified abstraction whose state could be inferred via different ways for each kind of the sparse SNode.
+For example, a \lstinline{bitmask} SNode maintains a list of integers as the bitmask metadata, one bit for each cell.
+Therefore, the active mask contains those cells whose corresponding bits are activated.
+Another example is the \lstinline{pointer} SNode.
+The elements of such a SNode are just pointers, hence non-null slots comprise the active mask state.